nautobot/nautobot-app-golden-config/docs/FAQ.md

 _Why not predefine the configuration feature map?_

-The process is based on an opinion on what defines a feature, for one organization bgp may include the prefix configuration and another it would not.
+The process is based on an opinion on what defines a feature, for one organization BGP may include the prefix configuration and another it would not.
 Understanding that there will never be consensus on what should go into a feature it becomes obvious why the users must maintain such configuration.

 _What are the supported platforms?_